incetarik/telegram-bot-framework/README.md

 that the previous function call will be resolved with cancel symbol.
 Which is handled by the following condition in the example.

+Lastly, for **hears** decorated functions, when the string is passed as a filter, then the string is expected to match exactly.
+If you don't want this you may pass an object containing `match` property as string or `RegExp`.

+The hears functions **WILL BE** ignored by default if the message is matched with the filter but it is sent during a `@command` function execution.
+This behavior may be changed in the decorator setting.

 ## Notes
 - You can set usage limits or timeouts (for updating or reading) for the state properties and also provide the value to assign when it is expired or